aljungstrom/aljungstrom.github.io/_teaching/MathsTA.md

 location: "Stockholm, Sweden"
 ---

-Teaching assistant for various courses in mathematics taught between 2019 and 2021.
+Teaching assistant for various courses in mathematics taught between 2019 and 2020.
 Duties primarily included tutoring and grading.
-I was part of the following courses:
+See the following list for the courses I have been part of.

 Mathematics I
 ======